-June 22, 2018 Qualifying Examination: Application Process
+June 21, 2019 Qualifying Examination: Application Process

-- Applications will be accepted on-line at www.abog.org beginning September 1, 2017.
-Late fees will apply for applications received after 5 pm CDT October 13, 2017.
-The final day applications will be accepted is 5 pm CST December 15, 2017. - 2.
+- Applications will be accepted on-line at www.abog.org beginning September 17, 2018.
+Late fees will apply for applications received after October 19, 2018.
+The final day applications will be accepted is December 14, 2018. - 2.
 The total fee (application and examination) must be paid by credit card through the ABOG website at the time of application.
 If an applicant is found to be ineligible to take the examination, the examination portion of the fee will be refunded.
 The application portion of the fee is not refundable nor will it be credited toward a subsequent application. - 3.
 The applicant must supply ABOG with an email address as part of the application process and notify ABOG of any change in this email address. - 4.
 Following submission of the online application form and payment of the appropriate fee, the candidate's application will be considered in accordance with the requirements in effect for that year (see below).
 The candidate will be notified of admissibility to the Qualifying Examination. - 5.
 After the approval email from ABOG is received, the candidate must contact Pearson VUE to obtain a seat for the examination.
 Candidates are urged to obtain a seat as soon as possible after notification of eligibility to avoid long distance travel to a site with an available seat.
-On March 25, 2018, the ABOG reserve on seats at the Pearson VUE centers will be released.
+On March 22, 2019, the ABOG reserved seats held at the Pearson VUE centers will be released.
 After that date it will be harder for candidates to reserve a seat at their preferred site.
 Seats in individual cities are limited, and are assigned on a "first come, first served" basis.
-ABOG will not refund any portion of the test fee if a candidate is not able to reserve a seat at their preferred testing center.
+ABOG will not refund any portion of the test fee if a candidate is not able to reserve a seat at their preferred testing center. - 6.
+If special accommodations are needed for a disability, those requests must be received at the ABOG office no later than March 22, 2019.
+(See Appendix B for more information about accommodations for disabilities.)

-- 6. If special accommodations are needed for a disability, those requests must be received at the ABOG office no later than March 24, 2018, 5 pm CDT.
-(See Appendix B for more information about accommodations for disabilities. - 7.
-Candidates who are lactating may request a 30 minute break and extension of their examination if they notify the ABOG office no later than March 24, 2018 and schedule at a Pearson VUE test center by the same date.
-After March 24, ABOG cannot guarantee that it will be possible to schedule an extended test at the candidate's preferred testing center.
+7. Candidates who are lactating may request a 30 minute break and extension of their examination if they notify the ABOG office no later than March 22, 2019, and schedule at a Pearson VUE test center by the same date.
+After March 22, ABOG cannot guarantee that it will be possible to schedule an extended test at the candidate's preferred testing center.
 Most Pearson VUE test centers have only one room that is available for breast pumping so candidates are encouraged to make their reservations as soon as they receive approval for the test as these rooms will be assigned on a "first come, first served" basis.

-June 22, 2018 Qualifying Examination: Requirements
+June 21, 2019 Qualifying Examination: Requirements